Ryzhara/pygvas/docs/set_property.md

-# Set Property Binary Format
+# Set PropertyFactory Binary Format

 ## Overview
 Set properties in GVAS files store collections of unique values of the same type.
 Unlike arrays, sets ensure uniqueness of elements and are not supported in arrays themselves.